-In an age where the user needs to get friendly with your website, there are specific areas you need to cover in order for your site to make nice with the user.
+User experience is considered an incredibly important aspect of providing a quality website.
+There are specific areas you need to cover in order for your site to make nice with the user which will send positive ranking signals to search engines.
 Here are a few examples of how to improve your UX.

 #2-Increase your pages load time

 The time it takes to load your pages directly affects user experience.
 People appreciate sites that load quickly and they tend to back out of sites that take a long time to load.
 Studies show that users start backing out of pages more frequently after three seconds.
 Every second thereafter results in more lost visitors.